-- Co-founder of Women’s Launch Pad, a program that pairs rising senior women with Brown alumna.
+- Co-founder of Women’s Launch Pad, a program that's paired over 1,500 Brown students with alumnae.

 These sessions hone a personal statement that authentically captures the student’s unique voice and background.

-- We’ll being by working on reading strategies.
+- We’ll begin by working on active reading strategies

 - Shift into assignments that play with voice and thesis.